simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 ## Step 1 - Use the handpose machine learning model to detect your fingers

+If you have downloaded the "starter sketch" from blackboard skip this step.

-You will need to download a new P5 'empty example'.
+Otherwise you will need to download a new P5 'complete library'  from https://p5js.org/download/.
+This contains an empty example folder with a ```sketch.js``` and ```index.html```.

 #### Configure index.html: